El Alebrije: Asistencia Asesoría y Administración

 He was brought to AAA because of the original Máscara Sagrada's departure and was used to replace him as Máscara Sagrada II, a role he played for approximately one year.
 During that year, he won the Mexican National Light Heavyweight Championship, defeating Pierroth Jr. to win the title.
 The reign only lasted for less than a week because he would lose it to Sangre Chicana.
 In 1998 he was regimmicked as El Alebrije, a more comedic ring character, teamed up with Cuije, a Mini-Estrella version of the El Alebrije character.
 The two would feud with Monsther and Chucky for a long period of time.
 He also worked as a road agent behind the scenes of AAA.
 His first title as El Alebrije was the UWA World Junior Heavyweight Championship.
 On August 20, 2004, El Alebrije and Cuije won the AAA Mascot Tag Team Championship.
 They both made history by being the third champions and having it for the longest reign.
 The title was vacated on April 7, 2009, due to both of them leaving AAA.
 They only defended the AAA Mascot Tag Team Title a limited number of times in the 1,691 days they held the title.

 The independent circuit

 After leaving AAA Alebrije and Cuije began working on the Mexican independent circuit, especially for International Wrestling Revolution Group (IWRG) and Perros del Mal Producciones.
 El Alebrije and Cuije made their first appearance for the Philadelphia, Pennsylvania based Chikara as part of the 2010 King of Trios tournament that ran from April 23 to 25 at The Arena in Philadelphia.
 For the tournament Cuije wrestled alongside Alebrije and their partner El Oriental as Team Perros del Mal.
 After defeating "Team Delicioso" (Curry Man, El Hijo del Ice Cream and Ice Cream Jr.) in their opening round match, Team Perros del Mal was eliminated from the tournament in the quarterfinals by Der Bruderschaft des Kreuzes (Ares, Claudio Castagnoli and Tursas).

-Los Invasores
+Consejo Mundial de Lucha Libre (2010-2026)

 El Alebrije's Alebrije inspired fullbody suit.